The Jack-o’-Lantern is an iconic part of modern Halloween but its origins are in much older traditions.

 Eventually Jack died and was obviously refused entry into Heaven, but as per their agreement the devil refused him entry to Hell.
 So Jack was forced to forever wander between worlds.
 To light his way in this shadow world of existence, the devil gave Jack a burning coal which he placed inside a turnip as a lantern.
 This was the first jack-o’-lantern.

-Eventually the Samhain lanterns and Jack’s lantern came together.
-Jack-o’-lanterns supersized to pumpkins as early as 1834 as Irish immigrants brought the custom to America.
-Today most pumpkins grown in the United States and the United Kingdom are grown solely for decoration.
+Eventually the Samhain lanterns and Jack’s lantern came together into one tradition.
+Jack-o’-lanterns supersized to pumpkins as early as 1834 when Irish immigrants brought the custom to America.
+Today most pumpkins grown in the United States and the United Kingdom are grown solely for decorations in the Halloween season.
 Despite being high in fiber as well as vitamin A, most pumpkins are never eaten.
 Billions of pounds of pumpkins are thrown in the trash each year after serving as seasonal decorations.

 So after your jack-o’-lantern wards off the evil aos sí during Samhain, find a second use for that pumpkin as food.